Frederick Douglass Responds to the Author of Tales of the Chesapeake, and Mentions Trips to Peoria

 I shall certainly read your Tales of the Chesapeake.
 A child of the Eastern Shore myself, I share your sentiment for that section, though to me it was slavery and ignorance, and to you liberty and intelligence.
 You are wrong in saying I bought my liberty, a few friends in England bought me and made me a present of myself.”

-In a letter to one of the Civil War’s great journalists, Douglass defends the character of noted atheist Robert Ingersoll, and corrects a point about Douglass’ own freedom.
+In a letter to one of the Civil War’s great journalists, Douglass speaks of their different childhood experiences due to slavery.
+He also defends the character of noted atheist Robert Ingersoll, and corrects a point about Douglass’ own freedom.
 As a “runaway,” Douglass spent two years in England and Ireland until British friends purchased his freedom, allowing for his safe return to the United States.